Members 2025-2028

 The task of a Nominating Committee member is to:

-- Nominates candidates for the future Executive Committee (EC)
+- Prepare the slate of candidates for the Executive Committee (EC) for approval by the General Assembly.

-Once appointed, the committee solicits nominations from members and takes soundings from a wide circle of members and stakeholders, to put together a roster of potential candidates.
+Once appointed, the committee solicits nominations from the ECNP membership and takes soundings from a wide circle of members and stakeholders, to put together a roster of potential candidates.

-This proposal is submitted to members by 15 May in the year the term of the Executive Committee ends and is ratified during the General Assembly.
-It can be challenged by vote at the General Assembly, if an alternative suggestion has been put forward by at least fifteen ordinary members at least two month prior to the General Assembly.
+It can be challenged by vote at the General Assembly, if an alternative suggestion has been put forward by at least fifteen ordinary members at least two months prior to the General Assembly.

-The Executive Committee can decide to invite experts on a ad-hoc basis.
-Experts have no voting rights.
+In addition to the members elected by the General Assembly, the Executive Committee can also decide to invite experts on an ad-hoc basis.
+Such experts have no voting rights.